 Even though the popular phrase ‘new is always better’ isn’t accurate in many cases, when it comes to technology it might be true.
 Especially regarding legacy app modernisation.
 Obsolete systems can significantly decrease performance and create loss opportunities.

 Legacy software is critical to day-to-day operations but it’s outdated.
 You can’t phase out such software completely, yet it’s not compliant with newer standards.
-Therefore, you have to modernize it in order for .
+Therefore, you have to modernise it in order for.

-In fact, Avanade’s report shows that 80% of senior IT decision-makers believe that withholding IT system modernization will negatively impact the long-term growth of their organization.
+In fact, Avanade’s report shows that 80% of senior IT decision-makers believe that withholding IT system modernisation will negatively impact the long-term growth of their organization.

-If you’re wondering whether it’s time for your legacy app modernization – check out the following signs that might dispel your doubts:
+If you’re wondering whether it’s time for your legacy application modernisation – check out the following signs that might dispel your doubts!